Los Angeles Almanac Logo

 Homeless man on a park bench.
 Los Angeles Almanac Photo.

-On June 29, 2023, Los Angeles Homeless Services Authority issued its first release of 2023 results from the annual homeless count taken in January.
-The count revealed a 9 percent increase in homelessness for Los Angeles County from 2020 to 2023 (no count was conducted in 2021 due to the COVID-19 pandemic).
-The city of Los Angeles saw a slightly larger 10 percent increase.
+On June 28, 2024, Los Angeles Homeless Services Authority issued its first release of 2024 results from the annual homeless count taken in January.
+The count revealed a decrease of 0.3% in homelessness for Los Angeles County from 2023 to 2024.
+The city of Los Angeles saw a larger decrease of 2.2%.

-A continuing concern, still reflected in the 2023 count, is the percentage of homeless persons who are Black/African American.
-This racial group represents 32% of homeless in Los Angeles County as compared to only 8% of the African American population in Los Angeles County overall.
+A continuing concern, still reflected in the 2024 count, is the percentage of homeless persons who are Black/African American.
+This racial group makes up 31% of homeless in Los Angeles County, in contrast to only 8% of the population of Los Angeles County overall.

-Although homeless people are found throughout the county, the largest concentrations in 2023 continued to be in the Metro (Central) Los Angeles region (26%), South Los Angeles region (19%) and San Fernando Valley region (15%).
+Although homeless people are found throughout the county, the largest concentrations in 2024 continued to be in the Metro (Central) Los Angeles region (26%), South Los Angeles region (20%) and San Fernando Valley region (15%).
 Most homeless people are from the Los Angeles area and stay in or near the communities from which they came.
-About 3% are veterans.
+Homeless numbers declined between 2023 and 2024 in all L.A.
+County regions, except for the San Fernando Valley (+2%) and, more dramatically, the Antelope Valley (+42%).

 Also see: Population in Poverty in Los Angeles County.

-Other Facts About the 2023 Homeless Population in Los Angeles County:
+Some Other Facts About the 2024 Homeless Population in Los Angeles County:

 Homeless Population Counts